-Hydraulic cylinders, known for their high force at an affordable cost, have been widely used in factory automation equipment and other special automation equipment for decades.
+Hydraulic cylinders, known for high force at an affordable cost, have been widely used in factory automation equipment and other special automation equipment for decades.
 Hydraulics are rugged, relatively simple to deploy and provide a low cost per unit of force.
-In recent years, electric rod actuator (cylinders) have become more flexible, precise and reliable with increasingly larger force capacities.
-These advancements in electric rod actuators have created an ongoing debate over which technology—hydraulic cylinder or electric actuator—offers the best overall solution for the same application.
-This paper will consider a variety of factors affecting the performance and cost of each technology, including: motion control capabilities; system components and footprint; force capabilities; speed capabilities; temperature; life and maintenance of devices; data collection; efficiency/utility costs; leaks and environmental concerns; as well as a few additional factors.
+In recent years, electric rod actuators (cylinders) have become more flexible, precise and reliable with increasingly larger force capacities.
+These advancements have created an ongoing debate over which technology—hydraulic cylinder or electric actuator—offers the best overall solution.

 The main reason engineers select an electric actuator system over a hydraulic cylinder system is the flexibility of its motion control capabilities: position control (multiple positions, accuracy); velocity control; control of acceleration/deceleration; control of output force; and complex control of all these motion variables on the fly.
-Electric actuators, coupled with a servo drive and motor system, have infinite control over position; accuracy and repeatability levels are far beyond the capabilities of a hydraulic system.
+Electric actuators, coupled with a servo drive and motor system, have infinite control over position.
+Accuracy and repeatability of position are far beyond the capabilities of a hydraulic system.

 Standard hydraulics are great for end-to-end position applications, but mid-stroke positioning is more complicated, requiring a control valve and operator assistance.
 Mid-stroke positioning is open loop and requires an operator to decide which position is acceptable.
 Additionally, speed control is monitored through a control valve and again requires an operator to dial in the acceptable speed for an application, but reaching an exact speed setting is often difficult to achieve.
 Once the speed setting is adjusted, the pressure force output required from a hydraulic cylinder is regulated through the pressure valve.
-Again, this typically requires an operator to dial in the desired force.
 Finally, the repeatability of position, speed and force of a hydraulic cylinder are subject to worn seals, leaks, pressure drops and spikes from the pump and other maintenance factors.
 It is difficult to get repeatable performance from day-to-day, month-to-month or year-to-year in a production environment when oil quality and viscosity change due to temperature variations.
 Obtaining the desired performance level will require constant operator intervention.

-More advanced hydraulic systems, called “servo-hydraulic,” can precisely control position, velocity and force, but they require additional components—a servo controller, an electrohydraulic servo valve, and a position feedback device such as a linear transducer—which adds significant complexity, space and cost to a hydraulic system.
+More advanced hydraulic systems, called “servo-hydraulic,” can precisely control position, velocity and force, but they require additional components—a servo controller, an electrohydraulic servo valve, and a position feedback device such as a linear transducer—which add significant complexity, space and cost.
 These components control the pressure and flow into the hydraulic cylinder, similar to how a servo drive controls current to a servo motor.
 Hydraulics also have even more advanced controllers, which allow multiple axes to be coordinated together.
 However, this is rare in hydraulics system implementation, and these controllers add extreme complexity and cost to the overall system.
 In addition, they can be quite sensitive and need regimented maintenance to ensure desired performance.

 Figure 1: Control over all aspects of motion can be extremely important in critical applications where precise position, speed and force come into play.
 This chart shows the control capabilities of the three technologies.

 When combined with a servo control system, electric actuators offer more than infinite control and superior accuracy and repeatability.
 Multiple-axis servo controllers are readily available off-the-shelf on most modern control systems today.
-Controllers and electric actuators can be easily and cost effectively coordinated together in complex configurations.
+Controllers and electric actuators are more easily and cost effectively coordinated together in complex configurations over more limited hydraulic varieties.
 Velocity of one or multiple electric actuators is precisely and accurately controlled at all times and can easily blend from one speed to another without stopping or overrunning position.
 Acceleration and deceleration control means that electric actuators will not “bang” into hard-stops or jolt into action.
 This eliminates stress on frame elements and the need to over-engineer structures to withstand shock loads.
 All movements will be smooth—allowing electric actuators to be used in mission-critical processes where machine vibrations are not acceptable or process speed is affected.
 Force is controlled through current to the servo motor.
 Since servo controllers have precise control over current, almost all electric actuators provide accurate and repeatable control of force output at the work point.

 Figure 2: This chart shows different motion profile positions at different velocities with different accel/decel rates, all under full and precise control.